ice1000/website/dtt-dev/prelim.typ

 #lemma[Composition of substitutions commutes with substitution action: $ A[τ;σ] = A[σ][τ] #h(2em) a[τ;σ] = a[σ][τ] $]
 Note that the order is reversed.

+== Variables

 // Display maps
 #definition("Projection")[
 For any type $Γ⊢A$, we denote $Γ,x:A ⊢π_A : Γ$ to be the substitution object such that for every $Γ⊢a:A$, we have:
 $ Γ ⊢ (π_A;(id_Γ,a)) ≡ (id_(Γ,x:A)) : Γ $
 ]
+Intuitively, $π_A$ is the substitution object that simply deletes the last variable from the context, and acts as the identity substitution otherwise.

 #construction("Weakening")[
 We may induce a substitution action by any projection, which we refer to as _weakening_: